 - Dr. Vanderlip has written more than 20 books, numerous articles on animal care, and authored peer-reviewed articles published in scientific journals.

 - Dr. Vanderlip’s books provide detailed information on the natural history, health care, housing, nutrition, intelligence, training, and reproduction of domestic and exotic mammals.

-- Dr. Vanderlip’s practice focuses exclusively on veterinary reproductive medicine and surgery for domestic and exotic mammals, including methods to improve animal health and fertility and eliminate genetic disorders.
+- Dr. Vanderlip’s practice focuses on veterinary reproductive medicine and surgery for domestic and exotic mammals, including methods to improve animal health and fertility and eliminate genetic disorders.